constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 :::{tab-item} C++
 :sync: keyC

-To start a satellite, you need to provide three things:
+To start a satellite, three things need to be provided:

 - `--type, -t`.
 Type of satellite.
 This corresponds to the class name of the satellite implementation.
 - `--name, -n`.
 Name for the satellite.
 This name is a user-chosen name and should be unique within the constellation.